Henry the Bearded: Involvement in the politics of the Polish duchies

-In 1210 Pope Innocent III excommunicated High Duke Leszek.
-Mieszko IV Tanglefoot quickly conquered Kraków and took the title of High Duke.
+In 1210, Pope Innocent III excommunicated High Duke Leszek I. Mieszko IV Tanglefoot quickly conquered Kraków and took the title of High Duke.
 The excommunication bull was issued at the request of an anonymous Duke of Silesia, probably Henry (because Mieszko IV used the title Duke of Racibórz-Opole).
 The situation became quite confused and no one was sure who held the real power.

-Archbishop Henry Ketlicz, who had returned from exile some time before, called the Synod of Borzykowa to try to find a solution to the situation.
-Henry, and the lesser Dukes Leszek, Konrad I, and Władysław Odonic were present.
-Leszek and the other Piast princes, bestowed a gift on the clergy, ensuring the integrity of the bishop's territorial possessions (the privilege wasn't signed by Henry or Władysław III, but they did comply with its provisions).
+Archbishop Henry Kietlicz, who had returned from exile some time before, called the Synod of Borzykowa to try to find a solution to the situation.
+Henry, and the lesser Dukes Leszek I, Konrad I, and Władysław Odonic were present.
+Leszek and the other Piast princes bestowed a gift on the clergy, ensuring the integrity of the bishop's territorial possessions (the privilege wasn't signed by Henry or Władysław III, but they did comply with its provisions).
 Mieszko IV wasn't present in Borzykowa.
-While the other Dukes were in Borzykowa, Mieszko IV and his army invaded Kraków, and took the capital without a fight.
+While the other Dukes were in Borzykowa, Mieszko IV and his army invaded Kraków and took the capital without a fight.
 Mieszko IV only held Kraków for a year.
 Henry, although he was now the oldest of the lesser Dukes, did nothing.
 Leszek I the White returned to Kraków without any major difficulties.

 After the papal bull affair, Henry supported peace and cooperation with High Duke Leszek and Duke Władysław III of Greater Poland.
-The pact was established in 1217 in a meeting in Dańkowie, and then a year later in Sądowlu.
+The pact was established in 1217 in a meeting in Danków, and then a year later in Sądowel.
 Each member of this Piast triumvirate (later including Leszek's younger brother Konrad of Masovia) brought some mutual benefits to the alliance.
 Władysław's inclusion brought about an immediate restitution of Lubusz and Leszek's formal sovereignty over the rest of the country.
-Over the next few years the three dukes cooperated.
+Over the next few years, the three dukes cooperated.

 The main motive for the treaty between the three was the crusading expeditions against the pagan Baltic Old Prussians.
 These crusades, in 1222 and 1223, both failed despite the vast financial outlay.
 Henry then proposed bringing a contingent of Teutonic Knights to Poland.
 Duke Konrad I of Masovia put out the call and the knights entered Poland in 1226.

 The First War of Lubusz

 Henry resigned his claim to Kraków because Margrave Konrad II of Lusatia seized Lubusz Land.
 Duke Władysław III gained possession of Lubusz in 1206, but lost it soon after.
 The possession of Lubusz directly affected Henry's sovereignty and he sent his forces to the Polish western border.
 Initially, he tried to settle the dispute peacefully, sending ambassadors to the court of Emperor Otto IV at Altenburg to obtain the return of Lubusz to Silesia.
 They returned without a response, and Henry organized an armed expedition.
 No military action was needed.
-On 6 May 1210, Margrave Konrad II died, and Henry took Lubusz and the Lusatian town of Guben, which he held until 1218.
+On 6 May 1210, Margrave Konrad II died, and Henry took Lubusz and the Lusatian town of Gubin, which he held until 1218.